ManticoreGamesInc/platform-documentation/src/getting_started/installing_core.md

 ## Download the Installer

+### Download with Epic

+1. Follow the instructions on our [download page](https://www.coregames.com/download "CoreGames Download") to get started.

+### Download for Windows

 1. Log in to [the Core Website](https://www.coregames.com/login "CoreGames Login") with your Core account.
 2. Click **Download Core** to dowload the Core installer.
 3. Once the download finishes, open the `CoreLauncherInstall.exe` file  to install the Core Launcher.